Bronze 2009 Lincoln Cents

 The Secretary of the Treasury shall issue 1-cent coins in 2009 with the exact metallic content as the 1-cent coin contained in 1909 in such number as the Secretary determines to be appropriate for numismatic purposes.

-Bronze 2009 Lincoln CentsWhen the Lincoln Cent debuted in 1909, the composition was 95% copper and 5% tin and zinc.
+When the Lincoln Cent debuted in 1909, the composition was 95% copper and 5% tin and zinc, or bronze.
 The composition was modified several times during the course of the next 100 years.
 In 1943, the composition was changed for one year to steel coated with zinc.
-Starting in 1962, the tin was removed from the composition.
-Most recently in 1982, the composition was changed to copper coated zinc, or 97.5% zinc and 2.5% copper.
+Starting in 1962, the tin was permanently removed from the composition.
+Most recently, in 1982, the was switched to copper-coated zinc, with an overall composition of 97.5% zinc and 2.5% copper.